 Looking back on how I did my elimination diet, I can see a number of things I did wrong.
-This is a post describing how I would do an elimination diet now (pretty much what I’m doing now anyways).
+This is a post describing how I would do an elimination diet now (pretty much what I’m doing now anyway).

 I would do this if you are suffering from a number of the following symptoms: